Biden calls Nord Stream pipeline leaks a 'deliberate act of sabotage' - KTVZ

 By Allie Malloy, CNN

-President Joe Biden on Friday called the Nord Stream pipeline leaks a “deliberate act of sabotage” and accused Russia and President Vladimir Putin of “pumping out disinformation and lies.”
+President Joe Biden on Friday called the Nord Stream pipeline leaks a “deliberate act of sabotage” and accused Russia and President Vladimir Putin of “pumping out disinformation and lies,” though he did not directly accuse Moscow for the sabotage.

 Biden said that the US is working with allies to “get to the bottom of exactly — precisely what happened” and he has already directed resources to help allies enhance protection of the pipeline.

-“Let me say this, it was a deliberate act of sabotage and now the Russians are pumping out disinformation and lies,” Biden said Friday.
+“Let me say this, it was a deliberate act of sabotage and now the Russians are pumping out disinformation and lies,” Biden said, the first time he has described the incident as an act of sabotage.

+At “the appropriate moment when things calm down, we’re gonna send the divers down to find out exactly what happened,” he said.
+“We don’t know that yet.”

+Biden insisted that what Putin is saying about the accident is “not true.”

 This story is breaking and will be updated.